Earnest Student Loan Refinancing Review

 Let’s look at how Earnest student loan refinancing is different from others in their industry.

 A standout benefit of Earnest student loan refinancing is their Precision Pricing offered once a person is approved.
 The way it works is fairly straightforward.
 Once a current student or grad determines how much is affordable to pay each month, they receive a rate and term matched to that amount.
 This can allow people to save money from the shorter term and lower rate, sometimes falling in an “in-between term” not available elsewhere.
-For example, that could end up being a term of 10.5 years vs. 10 or 15 at a standard bank, depending on how much they can pay monthly.
+For example, that could end up being a term of 10.5 years, which wouldn’t be available at other banks.

 Forbearance Policy:

 If you must enter forbearance with an Earnest loan because you were let go from your job, your current income was involuntarily decreased, or sudden extra living expenses spring up, requests for forbearance need to be received by Earnest at least five business days prior to the date the forbearance will begin.
 During the forbearance period, interest on the loan will continue to accrue.
 While this does not affect your credit score, Earnest does report it to credit agencies.
-Up to 12 months of forbearance is permitted in total, but it can only be used in 3 month increments.
+Up to 12 months of forbearance is permitted in total.

 Deferment Policy:

-If you plan to enter the peace corps, pursue a graduate degree, or are in the military, loans can be deferred up to 36 months.
+If you plan on returning to an accredited graduate school at least half time, the loans can be deferred up to 36 months.
 Interest will continue to accrue during a deferment period.

 Additional Points

 In order to provide rate estimates, they perform a soft credit pull.
 This will not reduce your credit report in any way and will only be available for you to see in your report.
 Earnest’s current Better Business Bureau rating is an A+.
-They use the 1-month Libor rate for calculating variable rates.
+If you’re an Earnest customer, when your loan originated will determine the benchmark rate Earnest uses.
+For loans originated prior to 12/15/22, the 1-month LIBOR as published by the Wall Street Journal will be used each month.
+For loans originated after 12/15/22, the 30-day Average SOFR as published by the Federal Reserve Bank of New York will be used each month.

-On Glassdoor, past and current employees rate the company at 3.4/5 stars, with 100% approval of CEO Susan Ehrlich.
+On Glassdoor, past and current employees rate the company at 3.4/5 stars, with 71% approval of CEO David Green.

 Sound like Earnest’s a good fit for you?